descendency/CozyNSM/INSTALL.md

 Once CentOS has finished installing, log in as root.

 1. Run the following commands:
-    * From the server: Clear the temp directory ("rm -rf /tmp/\*") and then copy the files onto the server.
-    * From the laptop: Copy files (scp -r \* root@172.16.124.3:/tmp) for Cozy to the server.
+    * *From the laptop*: Copy files for Cozy to the server.
-    * Back to the server.
     * Enable the install script to run ("chmod +x install.sh").
 1. The script currently does not prompt the user.
-You will need to change the following values:
+You may need to change the following values (in install.sh):
     * BRO_WORKERS=4 [Bro workers should be assigned based on the number of gbps you are going to need to collect.
 Generally, 4 workers per 1 gbps.
 Each worker requires 1 CPU core, therefore don't set this to 400 expecting to collect 100gbps for free.
 (Hardware matters).
-By default, I would suggest 4 workers.]
+By default, I would suggest 4 workers for a 1Gbps network.]
     * ES_RAM=30g [The Elasticsearch Heap Size should be between 2g and 31g.
     Do not put more than this.
 It will cause massive performance degredation due to how the JVM (java virtual machine) allocates memory.]